ppeerttu/koa-req-validation/README.md

     query('name')
         .isLength({ min: 3, max: 20 })
-        .withMessage('The name has to be between 3 and 20 characters') .run(), // <-- This is required at the end of each validation async (ctx: RouterContext<IValidationState>) => {
+        .withMessage('The name has to be between 3 and 20 characters') .build(), // <-- This is required at the end of each validation async (ctx: RouterContext<IValidationState>) => {
         const result = validationResults(ctx);
         if (result.hasErrors()) {